 "You need a plan to help you deal with your pain!
 How have you coped without a pain management strategy?"

 I still recall my first ever counselor saying this to me.

-A migraine friendly lifestyle – to me – looks like this.
-Healthy, energized, BALANCE!
+A migraine friendly lifestyle – to me – looks like this: healthy, energized, and BALANCED!

-Adopting a lifelong commitment to better health is definitely a consequence of migraine, for me that is.
+Adopting a lifelong commitment to better health is definitely a consequence of migraine.
+At least, it is for me.
 Choosing to drink enough water, choosing a good night sleep, choosing to not drink alcohol and not smoking.
-It all must help in the long run and give my body a better foundation to deal with these debilitating migraines.
+These things are all things you have choice around...

-Exercise regularly.
-No excuses!
-Check out this Yoga on-line for example, to do in the comfort of your own home.
+Find something, anything you enjoy, to do in the comfort of your own home.
+Dance, walk, pilates, tai chi, yoga... anything that provides some gentle body movement.
 10 minutes every day is better

 than nothing.
 Of course 30 minutes per day is preferred – but be aware

 of exercise induced migraines as well.

 Let's get started with your migraine headache new treatment plan...